 Surface Water Resources.
-Under the Proposed Action, construction activities within the Proposed Project site will not likely lead to the introduction of pollutants to nearby Kuutpat or Paradise Creeks.
-The Proposed Action will be in compliance with the Rincon Band Water Resources Protection Ordinance (Rincon Tribal Code §8.900; Attachment 4).

-Implementation of the Best Management Practices (BMPs) listed above in Table 1, Section 2.0, will avoid or minimize any potential pollutant introduction and include soil stabilization, erosion control, sediment control, and waste management.
+Under the Proposed Action, construction activities within the Proposed Project site will not likely lead to the introduction of pollutants to nearby San Luis Rey River.
+Construction activities would increase opportunities for surface water runoff to encounter various pollutants during heavy runoff events.
+These pollutants include limited excavated soil from the installation of the underground utility lines.
+Runoff containing these limited pollutants could potentially impact the San Luis Rey River quality, resulting in an off-Reservation impact.
+The Proposed Action will be in compliance with the Rincon Band Water Resources Protection Ordinance (Rincon Tribal Code §8.900; Attachment 3).
+Implementation of the Best Management Practices (BMP-2) listed above in Table 1, Section 2.1, will avoid or minimize any potential pollutant introduction and include soil stabilization, erosion control, sediment control, and waste management.
 With the implementation of the Tribal Code's Water Resources Protection Ordinance and these construction BMPs, the Proposed Action significant adverse impacts to surface water quality will not occur.

 Groundwater Resources.
-Excavations associated with construction of the Proposed Project are not expected to exceed 10 feet in depth and reach the expected groundwater table depth of 100 feet below ground surface, and thus will not directly affect underlying groundwater resources.
-The Proposed Project components will not require water use and will not require any water connection to an existing source.
-Under the Proposed Action, no significant impacts to groundwater resources are anticipated.
+Excavations associated with construction of the Proposed Project are not expected to exceed 10 feet in depth and reach the expected groundwater table depth of 13-14 feet below ground surface, and thus will not directly affect underlying groundwater resources (Delta Oaks Group, 2023).
+The Proposed Project components will not require any water connection to an existing source, and no significant impacts to groundwater resources are anticipated.

 Flooding.
-The Proposed Project site is not located within a floodplain.
-Furthermore, the small size of the Project being constructed in an existing parking lot and not increasing impermeable surface areas will result in a negligible impact on flooding in the area.
+The Proposed Project site is located within a floodplain.
+Furthermore, the majority of the Project would be constructed in an existing paved parking lot.
+The increase in impermeable area as a result of the installation of concrete pads would be a maximum of approximately 3,650 sq. feet (0.084 acres).
+This increase is negligible when compared to the approximate 1,871,150 sq. feet (43 acres) of impermeable surface of Rincon Harrah's Resort as a whole.
+Therefore, this increase in impermeable surface areas will result in a negligible impact on flooding in the area.
+Furthermore, permanent Proposed Project components will incorporate drainage recommendations from the Delta Oaks Group's project-specific geotechnical investigation report to minimize flooding (Delta Oaks Group, 2023).
 Therefore, the Proposed Action will not result in an increase in flooding potential of the area, and no significant adverse impacts are anticipated.